Gandi/terraform-module-jitsi/README_STANDALONE.md

 - A Gandi V5 API Key
 - A GandiCloud VPS instance (it will be automatically created by Terraform)

-In order for this Terraform recipe to succeed, it must be possible to create a GandiCloud VPS instance and to manage a domain name registered with Gandi.
+In order for this Terraform recipe to succeed, it must be possible to create a GandiCloud VPS instance and the v5 API Key must be able to create and manage DNS records on a domain name registered with Gandi.

 Then use: